 It’s a great feature that I’m super happy about.
 The camera will continuously take photos at the interval that you specify until you tell it to stop.
 You then take all the sequenced images that are in your Gallery, and import them into a third party program that will create your time-lapse movie for you.
 I have yet to use this, but I look forward to using this feature soon.
 Perhaps that will be another post as well!

 Overall I’d say the LG 360 Cam offers a lot of fun in such a compact camera body.
 The photos that come out of it may not be high quality images similar to what you get from a dSLR, but it serves its purpose for a 360 image and it can be lots of fun to view them afterwards.
 The addition of a time lapse feature only makes this camera even better.
+If you seek additional support for this product you can contact our representatives directly through our help desk platform.
+Click here to learn more about our help desk.

 Have you played with the LG 360 Cam yet?
 Do you have another 360 camera with similar features?
 Do tell in the comments below!